jayprophit/Devcontainer-setup/README.md

 *.bin
 ```

-This template is now highly robust and extensible, suitable for complex, multi-language, full-stack projects.
-Let me know if you’d like further adjustments or deeper explanations for specific folders!
+This template now includes everything necessary for a professional, multi-purpose application setup, adaptable to almost any tech stack or use case.
+Let me know if you want further adjustments!